-Shivani Gupta, author of ‘No Looking Back – a true story’, is the founder of AccessAbility, and one of India’s best-known access consultants.
-With post graduate degrees in inclusive environments (design and management) from the UK, and diplomas in architecture technology and hotel management, Shivani has spent most of her professional life in working towards improving accessibility of public spaces such as educational institutions, hotels and retail and other commercial spaces in India.
-She has undertaken research on issues related to accessibility in India and contributed to policies for disabled persons in the country.
+Shivani Gupta, author of ‘No Looking Back – a true story, is the founder of AccessAbility, and one of India’s best-known access consultants.
+With post-graduate degrees in inclusive environments (design and management) from the UK and diplomas in architecture technology and hotel management, Shivani has spent most of her professional life working towards improving accessibility of public spaces such as educational institutions, hotels and retail and other commercial spaces in India.
+She has researched issues related to accessibility in India and contributed to policies for disabled persons in the country.

 No Looking Back – a true story by Shivani Gupta was published by Rupa Publications.
 Here is an excerpt from the story.

 Understanding disability itself was not easy.
 My understanding thus far had been based on what I had seen in the society that I was part of, and I struggled to dispel the images of helplessness it brought.
 With my first-hand experience, there appeared to be a strong contradiction between what I thought disability was and how I felt like a disabled person.
 I did require assistance to do things, but I didn’t feel completely helpless.
 Despite my impairment, there was still a lot I thought I could do.
 I felt like the same person inside; it was just my physical appearance that made me uncomfortable about facing people.
 While on the one hand, I wanted to hide away, on the other I longed to experience the world after being indoors for so long.